marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-zh-cn-part3.md

 </pre>

 <div class="alert alert-info">
-Para ver más ejemplos de utilización de ventanas de diálogo, consulta <a class="alert-link" href="/blog/javafx-8-dialogs/">JavaFX 8 Dialogs</a>.
+For more examples on how to use Dialogs read <a class="alert-link" href="/blog/javafx-8-dialogs/">JavaFX 8 Dialogs</a>.
 </div>